-No. The Lemon Law applies only to new cars (not motorcycles, motor homes, etc).
-When you buy a used car ~ whether from a dealer or an individual ~ you buy the car "as is" unless you purchase a warranty.
+No. The Lemon Law applies only to new cars.
+It does not apply to any other motorized vehicle or to used cars.
+If you purchase a used car (whether from a dealer or a private individual) you buy the car “as is” unless you also purchase a warranty.
 When buying a used car, be sure to get all warranties and promises of repair in writing.
-For more information, see the following brochures: Lemon Law

 Q When reviewing my phone bill, I found several charges listed for telephone services I did not request and do not want - what do I do now?